 First off you need to be in New Zealand.
 I’m happy to help those of you outside of Wellington, but do not offer international shipping.

 Next I need to know which make and model of alarm remote you have.
 The days of universal remote controls are long gone so I either have the remote you are after or I don’t.
-If you already know which one you are then fantastic, if you don’t then check out the remote page of the website, it’s much easier then playing the “It’s black and has two buttons” game!
+If you already know which one you need then fill in the contact form and I’ll respond with and email including payment insuructions.
+If you don’t then check out the remote page of the website, it’s much easier then playing the “It’s black and has two buttons” game!

 If it is not one of the remote controls that I have listed then the best I can do is remove or replace your alarm or keyless entry system (You’ll need to be in Wellington).

 You’re more then welcome to flick me an email or SMS with a photo of your existing remote (assuming you have one) and I’ll do my best to help you, but please note that I may not be able to supply you with a replacement.

 Do you have a working remote or know your over-ride pin number?